 - Avocado

-If you’re finding it hard to meet your daily magnesium needs through food alone, supplements are an effective alternative.
+If you’re finding it hard to meet your daily magnesium needs through food alone, magnesium supplement is an effective alternative.

 Supplement Spotlight: Magnesium Glycinate